Guano: Bat guano

 In the U.S., bat guano was harvested from caves as early as the 1780s to manufacture gunpowder.
-During the American Civil War (1861–1865), the Union's blockade of the southern Confederate States of America meant that the Confederacy resorted to mining guano from caves to produce saltpetre.
+During the American Civil War (1861–1865), the Union's blockade of the southern Confederate States of America forced the Confederacy to rely on guano mined from caves to produce saltpetre.
 One Confederate guano kiln in New Braunfels, Texas, had a daily output of 100 lb of saltpetre, produced from 2500 lb of guano from two area caves.

 From the 1930s, Bat Cave mine in Arizona was used for guano extraction, though it cost more to develop than it was worth.
-U.S. Guano Corporation bought the property in 1958 and invested 3.5 million dollars to make it operational; actual guano deposits in the cave were one percent of predicted and the mine was abandoned in 1960.
+U.S. Guano Corporation bought the property in 1958 and invested $3.5 million to make it operational; actual guano deposits in the cave were 1% of predicted and the mine was abandoned in 1960.

 In Australia, the first documented claim on Naracoorte's Bat Cave guano deposits was in 1867.
-Guano mining in the country remained a localized and small industry.
+Guano mining in the country remained a localised and small industry.
 In modern times, bat guano is used in low levels in developed countries.
 It remains an important resource in developing countries, particularly in Asia.